openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 "openstack baremetal" CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``baremetal`` command line interface will need to recieve parameters
+The ``baremetal`` command line interface will need to receive parameters
 to query child nodes, and query the child nodes of a specific node.

 "openstacksdk"